 But despite the variety of information provided, these texts inspired by the Holy Spirit of God himself clearly proclaim the birth of Christ as a miraculous watershed event in human history.
 He is the Son of Man and Son of God miraculously born of a virgin by the power of the Holy Spirit in a cave-stable in Bethlehem and cared for by his legal, adoptive father Joseph.

 Since “the East” probably meant modern day Iraq or Iran, the journey up the fertile crescent and down through modern day Syria and Israel would have taken a long time.
 They must have calculated the time of birth pretty accurately, arriving shortly after the birth but before the Holy Family fled to Egypt.
 So, the time frame certainly allowed for them to meet the shepherds.
 If I had been one of the wise men, I hope I’d have been wise enough to cross one more field to find the shepherds and get the full story—which is exactly what the Gospels have provided for us.

 The truth of the Gospel account is not compromised because the Evangelists report the Lord’s words and deeds in different order.
 Nor is it hurt because they report His words, not literally but in a variety of ways, while retaining the same meaning.
 As St. Augustine says: “It is quite probable that each Evangelist felt duty-bound to narrate his particular account in the order which God suggested to his memory.
 At least this would seem to hold true for those items in which order of treatment would not affect the authority or truth of the Gospel.
 After all, the Holy Spirit distributes His gifts to each as He chooses (The Historicity of the Gospels [Sancta Mater Ecclesia], April 21, 1964, Instruction of the Pontifical Biblical Commission)

 Come with us to see all this for yourself in the Holy Land.
-We still have seats open in September and December.
-Other four are already sold out.
+We still have seats open in 2023.
+One is already sold out.